-"Outcomes" - The results and/or goals of the services and supports that people receive.
+Outcomes - The results and/or goals of the services and supports that people receive.
 A major emphasis of outcome based service provision is the facilitation of individual choice in defining success and satisfaction.

-"Peer Review of Behavioral Intervention Strategies (PROBIS)" - The DDDS approved peer review committee charged with the review of Behavior and/or Mental Health Support Strategies, excluding positive behavior supports.
+"Peer Review of Behavioral Intervention Strategies (PROBIS)"- The DDDS approved peer review committee charged with the review of Behavior and/or Mental Health Support Strategies, excluding positive behavior supports.

-"Physical Environment" - Those locations in which the individual lives, works, recreates or receives services.
+Physical Environment- Those locations in which the individual lives, works, recreates, or receives services.

-"Reportable Incident" - An occurrence or event which must be reported at once to the Division of Developmental Disabilities Services (DDDS) and for which there is reasonable cause to believe that a resident has been abused, neglected, mistreated or subjected to financial exploitation.
-Reportable incident also includes an incident of unknown source which might be attributable to abuse, neglect or mistreatment; all deaths; falls with injuries; significant errors or omissions in medication/treatment which cause the resident discomfort or jeopardize the resident's health and safety; and incidents of physical altercations between 2 or more individuals in a residential or day program setting.
-DDDS will forward the report to the Division of Long Term Care Residents Protection (DLTCRP).
-(Also see Incident.)
+Reportable Incident - An occurrence or event which must be reported at once to the Division of Developmental Disabilities Services (DDDS) and for which there is reasonable cause to believe that an individual has been abused, neglected, mistreated, or subjected to financial exploitation.
+Reportable incident also includes an incident of unknown source which might be attributable to abuse, neglect or mistreatment; all deaths; falls with serious injuries requiring medical intervention; significant errors or omissions in medication/treatment which cause the individual discomfort or jeopardize the individual's health and safety; and incidents of physical altercations between 2 or more individuals in a residential or day program setting.
+DDDS will forward the report to the Division of Long Term Care Residents Protection (DLTCRP) (Refer to PM46 Policy).

-"Rights Restriction" - The limitation, disruption or constraint of a person's freedom to engage in activities generally allowed to others in society.
+Rights Restriction- The limitation, disruption, or constraint of an individual's freedom to engage in activities generally allowed to others in society.
 Such is permissible only on a case-by-case basis and when there has been due process, official approval received and the need for such documented.

-"Safety"- The absence of recognizable hazards in the design, construction and maintenance of any component of the physical environment including equipment and the establishment of procedures to evaluate and to reduce risks of physical harm.
+Safety - The absence of recognizable hazards in the design, construction, and maintenance of any component of the physical environment including equipment and the establishment of procedures to evaluate and to reduce risks of physical harm.

-"Sanitation"- The promotion of hygiene and prevention of disease by the maintenance of uncontaminated conditions.
+Sanitation - The promotion of hygiene and prevention of disease by the maintenance of uncontaminated conditions.

-"Screening" - The initial part of the assessment process which is of limited scope and intensity and is designed to determine whether further evaluation or other intervention is indicated.
+Screening- The initial part of the assessment process which is of limited scope and intensity and is designed to determine whether further evaluation or other intervention is indicated.

-"Service provider" - A person or organization under contract with the DDDS, which is responsible for the provision of specific selected services and supports for the individual.
+Service provider - A person or organization under contract with the DDDS, which is responsible for the provision of specific selected services and supports for the individual.

-"Support" - A broad term used to refer to those methods designed to help an individual achieve a meaningful life and to function to his/her fullest capacity.
+Support- A broad term used to refer to those methods designed to help an individual achieve a meaningful life and to function to his/her fullest capacity.